umass-cs-230/230-lab-bank-simulator/README.md

 In the associated Gradescope assignment, describe to the best of your understanding, what this code is doing.

-Lastly, make a change to your program such that Cookie Monster says "Thank you!" to Cookie Maker at the end.
-The output of the modified program should look like the following:
+Lastly, modify the program such that Cookie Monster says "Thank you!" to Cookie Maker at the end.
+The output of the modified program should look like the
+following:

 ```
 Cookie Monster writing: I want cookies!
 (16 bytes)